 - If you cannot pay for any accommodation for yourself.

-The local authority cannot provide permanent accommodation immediately, but if a person is considered homeless, temporary emergency accommodation will be arranged until a more long-term accommodation solution can be put in place.
+The local authority cannot provide permanent accommodation immediately, but if a person is considered homeless, temporary emergency accommodation may be arranged until a more long-term accommodation solution can be put in place.

 Homeless Persons Unit, 77 Upper Gardiner Street, Dublin 1.